aguo795-ime/making-journal/journal-pages/week-03.md

 Figure 5.
 Mapping humidity values to atmospheric softness effects surrounding the character.
 </sub> </p>

-Through this process, I began to see live data not only as information but as behaviour.
+Through this process, I began to understand live data not only as information but as behaviour.
+This mapping strategy allowed environmental data to function as a dynamic interaction system rather than a static representation.
 The sketch was no longer a fixed image.
 Instead, it became something dynamic that could visually react to the environment.

 ### Design Decisions and Mapping